-Step One: Reserve an audition time by calling the Music Office (775) 784-6145.
+Step Two: Reserve an audition time by calling the Music Office (775) 784-6145.

 - Between November and February 1st of each year, to be considered for any institutional scholarship including departmental scholarships, continuing UNR students must complete the scholarship application in MyNEVADA: go to Student Center, Supplemental Forms, Scholarship Application.

-- To be eligible for consideration for scholarships which require financial need, by March 1 annually students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov and include federal school code 002568; University of Nevada, Reno, Reno, NV.
-Students not eligible to complete the FAFSA (such as international students or students with DACA status), may complete the Financial Aid Calculation for Non-FAFSA Eligible Students form by March 1 annually.
+- To be eligible for consideration for scholarships which require financial need, by February 1 annually students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov and include federal school code 002568; University of Nevada, Reno, Reno, NV.
+Students not eligible to complete the FAFSA (such as international students or students with DACA status), may complete the Financial Aid Calculation for Non-FAFSA Eligible Students form by February 1 annually.

-- The University Music Department offers scholarships to incoming freshman and transfer students.
+- The Department of Music offers scholarships to incoming freshman and transfer students.
 To be eligible for consideration, students must apply for admission to the University (including submission of official transcripts and, for new first year students, official ACT or SAT test scores) prior to application for any departmental scholarship.
 To be considered for general scholarships such as the Pack Pride, Nevada Scholar, Silver & Blue or Presidential the complete application to the University of Nevada, Reno and required documents must be received by Admissions & Records by February 1.
 The last SAT/ACT test date which will meet this deadline is in early December.

 Composition students must submit a sample composition.
 If you have any questions, please call the Department of Music Office at (775) 784-6145.